delta-io/delta/PROTOCOL.md

 ```

 <!--
+# Requirements for Writers

+## Consistency Between Table Metadata and Data Files

+ - Any column that exists in a data files present in the table must also be present in the metadata of the table.
+ - Values for all partition columns present in the schema must be present for all files in the table.

+ - Columns present in the schema of the table may be missing from data files.
+Readers should fill these missing columns in with `null`.

+## Ordering Within Files

+### Delta Log Entries
+- A single long entry must not include more than one action that reconcile with each other.
+  - Add / Remove actions with the same `path`
+  - More than one Metadata action
+  - More than one protocol action
+  - More than one SetTransaction with the same `appId`

+### Checkpoints

+# Data File Naming
+Data files must be globally unique.
+The reference implementation uses a GUID to ensure this property.

+# Table Properties

+# Column Invariants

 Requirements
 The metadata of the table at any given version must be consistent with the data currently in the table.
 For example, it is not valid to change the partitioning of the table without also removing any files present that are not correctly partitioned.